 From building towers to picking an orange from a stack of fruit, assessing support is critical for successfully interacting with the physical world.
 But how do people determine whether one object supports another?
-In this paper we develop the Counterfactual Simulation Model (CSM) of physical support.
+In this paper, we develop the Counterfactual Simulation Model (CSM) of causal judgments about physical support.
 The CSM predicts that people judge physical support by mentally simulating what would happen to a scene if the object of interest were removed.
 Three experiments test the model by asking one group of participants to judge what would happen to a tower if one of the blocks were removed, and another group of participants how responsible that block was for the tower’s stability.
-The CSM accurately captures participants’ predictions about what would happen by running noisy simulations that incorporate different sources of uncertainty.
-Participants’ responsibility judgments are closely related to counterfactual predictions: the more likely the tower would be predicted to fall if a block were removed, the more responsible this block was judged for the tower’s stability.
-By construing physical support as preventing from falling, the CSM provides a unified account across dynamic and static physical scenes of how causal judgments arise from the process of counterfactual simulation.
+The CSM accurately captures participants’ predictions by running noisy simulations that incorporate different sources of uncertainty.
+Participants’ responsibility judgments are closely related to counterfactual predictions: a block is more responsible when many other blocks would fall if it were removed.
+By construing physical support as preventing from falling, the CSM provides a unified account of how causal judgments in dynamic and static physical scenes arise from the process of counterfactual simulation.

 << Back to list of publications